Outlaw Religion: A Movement, Not a Monument

 Religion builds fences.
 Jesus breaks chains.

-Pharisees built extra rules around God’s law to “protect” it—but those fences became barriers.
-They made the gate to God so fenced in that only the insiders could enter.
+Pharisees built extra rules around God’s law to “protect” it, but those fences became barriers.
+They made the way to God so fenced in that only the insiders could enter.

-If your fences keep the broken out, you’ve missed the heart of God.
+If your fences keep the broken out, you’ve missed the heart of the gospel.

 Our Heartbeat